BearyNatural/ObsidianVault/SCD/SCD trainings.md

 internal error during today's lab, need to go to vpc endpoints and delete storage gateway interface that was created in the private - will be recreated later?? go back to storage gateway and recreate as per instructions

+imap & pop3 allow you to receive emails
+- pop3 assumes email accessed only from one application
+- pop3 downloads them from server to local and deletes them from server
+- imap allows simultaneous access by multiple clients smtp allows you to send messages